-Data Contributor could be an officer of the Ministry/Department who would be responsible for his/her unit/division.
+Data Contributor could be an officer of the Ministry/Department/State who would be responsible for his/her unit/division.
 The responsibilities of the Data Contributor are as follows:

-- Responsible for ensuring quality and correctness datasets of his/her unit/division - Preparing and contributing the metadata in the predefined format for the datasets
+- Responsible for ensuring quality and correctness datasets of his/her unit/division - Preparing and contributing the catalogs and resources along with the metadata on the OGD Platform.

-6.0 Publishing & Management of Datasets
+6.0 Publishing & Management of Resources (Datasets/Apps)

-Contribution of datasets is through a simple web based Dataset Management System https://datacms.nic.in.
-Datasets contributed are processed through a predefined workflow, ensuring compliance with government policies.
-Data Controllers nominated by government ministries or department are authorized to publish datasets in open format on Data Portal.
+Contribution of datasets/apps is by login into a simple web based Dataset Management System through http://data.gov.in.
+Resources to be contributed under Catalogs are processed through a predefined workflow, ensuring compliance with government policies.
+Data Controllers nominated by government ministries or department are authorized to publish datasets in open format on OGD Platform.

 Data Controllers of the Ministry/Department has the facility to create any number of Contributors for contributing Datasets/Apps for their Ministry/Department.
 Once the Contributor is created by the Data Controller, a mail is sent to the mail id of the contributor.
 The Contributor then can login and contribute datasets along with its metadata for further approval by the Controller.
-However, the responsibility on the relevancy and quality of datasets published on the Data Portal rests with Data Controller.
+However, the responsibility on the relevancy and quality of datasets published on the OGD Platform rests with Data Controller.